BenjaminNMitchell/blockAI/README.md

 This project aims to use Convolutional Neural Networks (CNNs) and Monty Carlo Tree Search (MCTS).
 As described in the Google Brain Papers on this topic

-It makes use of a python blokus implimentation: from GitHub Use gregdeon available @ https://github.com/gregdeon/blokus (Thanks)

 <h2>Setup:</h2>
 This requires the pipenv package